tryolabs/norfair/docs/README.md

 - `P`: Multiplier for the initial covariance matrix estimation, only in the entries that correspond to position (not speed) variables.
 Defaults to `10.0`.

-### FilterSetup.create_filter
+### FilterPyKalmanFilterFactory.create_filter

 This function returns a new predictive filter instance with the current setup, to be used by each new [`TrackedObject`](#trackedobject) that is created.
 This predictive filter will be used to estimate speed and future positions of the object, to better match the detections during its trajectory.

-This method may be overwritten by a subclass of `FilterSetup`, in case that further customizations of the filter parameters or implementation are needed.
+This method may be overwritten by a subclass of `FilterPyKalmanFilterFactory`, in case that further customizations of the filter parameters or implementation are needed.

 ##### Arguments: